Top 8 Small Business Saturday Ideas to Stand Out from the Crowd

 You can even offer discounted packages or purchases to those who post these photos on their social media accounts along with your business and location.

 Don’t forget to devise exciting deals for the occasion!
-Your small business can grab the attention of their followers which can, in turn, lead to more incoming customers and ramp up your Small Business Saturday sales!
+Your small business can grab the attention of its followers which can, in turn, lead to more incoming customers and ramp up your Small Business Saturday sales!

 8. Think beyond Small Business Saturday